 Stage 1.
-Swelling and changes in skin color describe this stage.
+Swelling and skin discoloration describes this stage.

 Stage 2.
-Swelling, changes in skin-coloring, and dermatitis characterize this stage.
+Swelling, skin discoloration, and dermatitis characterize this stage.

 Stage 3.
-Swelling, changes in skin pigmentation, varicose veins, and ulcers characterize this stage.
+Swelling, skin discoloration, varicose veins, and ulcers characterize this stage.

 Venous insufficiency can be a reason of chronic venous hypertension, a disorder characterized by high blood pressure in the veins of the legs.
 Blood clots or other blockages in the veins can also lead to this situation.